1 In 5 Celiac Children Are Left With Permanent Intestinal Damage

 Current clinical guidelines for children with celiac disease recommend a single biopsy at the time of diagnosis and follow up blood tests to check for recovery of the intestinal mucosa.
 The problem is, only severe intestinal damage will show up on a blood test.
 More subtle damage, which can still cause significant health problems will only show up via biopsy.

-The long term risks for children with persistent intestinal damage have not been adequately studied, but in adults is known to increase the risk of lymphoma, anemia and osteoporosis.
+The long term risks for children with persistent intestinal damage have not been adequately studied, but in adults it is known to increase the risk of lymphoma, anemia and osteoporosis.
 Certainly in children, long term malabsorption and inflammation would have negative repercussions on physical and cognitive development.